As a parent or caregiver, you’re likely hypersensitive to every little thing related to your child.

 - Trouble learning to read and write or may read but may not understand what they are reading

-- Has trouble using words to communicate what they want
+- Trouble using words to communicate what they want

 Other Issues